Sylvie Khorenian, MD

 - The Mount Sinai Hospital

-Dr. Khorenian currently serves as a Clinical Assistant Professor of Dermatology at the Mount Sinai School of Medicine, where she has received several teaching awards, including the Department of Dermatology Award for Excellence in Service and Patient Care.
+Dr. Khorenian currently serves as a Assistant Clinical Professor of Dermatology at the Mount Sinai School of Medicine, where she has received several teaching awards, including the Department of Dermatology Award for Excellence in Service and Patient Care.
 She is a Fellow of the American Academy of Dermatology and is currently on the attending staff of Mount Sinai Medical Center, NY, and Englewood Hospital, NJ.
 Dr. Khorenian is a published author of Dermatological research, and has taught in several professional cosmetic workshops and seminars.

 Dr. Khorenian is a board certified Dermatologist and Dermatological surgeon.
 Prior to her medical degree, Dr. Khorenian graduated summa cum laude with a Bachelor’s degree in Biology from Boston College, where she was awarded membership to the Phi Beta Kappa and Alpha Epsilon Delta honor societies.
 She then received her medical degree at UMDNJ-New Jersey Medical School where she was awarded membership to the Alpha Omega Alpha Medical Honor Society.